-Both HUD-funded and State Housing Trust Fund for the Homeless (HTF)-funded ESG funds are available to nonprofit organizations (including community and faith-based organizations) and local government entities.
+Both HUD-funded and State Housing Trust Fund for the Homeless (HTF)-funded ESG funds are available to nonprofit organizations (including community and faith-based organizations), quasi-governmental agencies like Community Service Boards, and local government entities.
+Housing Authorities are not eligible to apply directly for ESG funding.
 Agencies must demonstrate collaboration with local mainstream service providers and local provider groups that are dedicated to housing and service interventions that serve persons experiencing homelessness.
 Agencies must also participate in HUD-mandated continuum of care planning appropriate to the jurisdiction where their activities are located.